Peace with my body has not come easily.

-The irony of all this is that my PhD is in History and Women's Studies.
+One irony in all this is that my PhD is in History and Women's Studies.
 I have an exquisite understanding of the oppressive nature of conventional beauty standards, their ties to privilege, patriarchy, white supremacy, class domination, and capitalist profit.
 For over a decade I taught women's studies, using texts like The Beauty Myth, Our Bodies, Ourselves, The Body Project, Regulating the Lives of Women, and The Feminine Mystique.
 I knew that I shouldn't care what my body looked like.
 I knew that my value and my purpose had nothing to do with a number on a scale or on a clothing label.
 I grew up during the Women's Liberation Movement and listening to "Free to Be You and Me."

 And yet.
 Unconscious, internalized fat-phobia and self-consciousness were, as it turned out, stronger than that understanding.
 I longed to accept my changing body and it just felt impossible.